RSIA-LIESMARS-WHU/LSHBOX/README.md

 * [LSHBOX-3rdparty](https://github.com/RSIA-LIESMARS-WHU/LSHBOX-3rdparty): 3rdparty of LSHBOX, it is for compilation
 * [LSHBOX-sample datasets](https://github.com/RSIA-LIESMARS-WHU/LSHBOX-sample-data): a dataset for performance tests

+In addition, [File-Based-ITQ](https://github.com/RSIA-LIESMARS-WHU/File-Based-ITQ) is an File Based ITQ example for LSHBOX.

 Part of the code depends on the C++11, So I think your compiler should support this feature.
 We tested LSHBOX with VS2010 in Windows 7/8 32bit/64bit and with g++ in Linux, Mac test will be done in the future.
 We hope that there are more people that join in the test or contribute more algrithms.

 #####Please feel free to contact us [tanggefu@gmail.com, 20288ly@sina.cn or xiaozf@gmail.com] if you have any questions.